modo-studio/SugarRecord/README.md

 ### Pending stuff
 - Organize current code status and add comments
 - Review closures retaining
+- Methods to get fetchedResultsController.
+- Explain in README.md how to use it with git submodule
 - Fill CocoaDocs documentation using CocoaPods library
 - Integrate with iCloud
 - Add tests